LaunchPadLab/decanter/README.md

 By default, `Decanter#decant` will raise an exception when unexpected parameters are passed.
 To override this behavior, you can change the strict mode option to one of:

-- `:ignore`: unhandled keys will be excluded from the decanted result
+- `true` (default): unhandled keys will raise an unexpected parameters exception
 - `false`: all parameter key-value pairs will be included in the result
-- `true`: unhandled keys will raise an unexpected parameters exception
+- `:ignore`: unhandled keys will be excluded from the decanted result

 ```ruby
 class TripDecanter <  Decanter::Base